-His latest book, Improbable Scholars: The Rebirth of a Great American School System and a Strategy for American Education, hailed by Publishers Weekly, has garnered endorsements across the political spectrum.
+His latest book, Improbable Scholars: The Rebirth of a Great American School System and a Strategy for American Education, has received the Outstanding Book of the Year award from the American Education Research Association.
 It chronicles how a poor urban school district (Union City, New Jersey, four miles and a light year from Times Square) has transported Latino immigrant children, many of them undocumented, into the education mainstream: 90 percent of those youngsters are graduating from high school and 75 percent are going to college.
 It takes the reader from a third grade classroom to the administrative headquarters, where the crucial if undramatic system-building gets done, and the potent politics of the community.
 The book also shows how the lessons from this school district can be applied nationwide.
 As with his other writing, Improbable Scholars is aimed at a broad audience as well as policy-makers and practitioners.
 In recent months, he has written for the New York Times, Los Angeles Times, Washington Post, American Prospect, The Nation, Slate, Daily Beast, San Francisco Chronicle, Huffington Post and New York Daily News and lectured at the National Science Foundation, Center for American Progress, National Institute for Early Education Research, American Federation of Teachers, Economic Policy Institute, Teachers College-Columbia, New School University, University of Virginia, Boston College and NYU.

 His work with government agencies and foundations, as well as his teaching and his community activism, address these issues at ground level.
 Between the 2008 election and the Inauguration, he served on President Obama’s Transition Team.
 Kids First: Five Big Ideas for Transforming the Lives of Children (Public Affairs 2011) makes a powerful argument for building systems of support that reach from cradle to college and career.
 Excerpts and opinion pieces appeared in the Los Angeles Times, The American Prospect and The Nation.
 That book won the National School Board Journal award for the best education book of 2011.